Keyboard shortcuts

 dd if=/dev/zero of=$(IMAGE) bs=1M count=$(IMAGE_SIZE)

-# Partition with GPT + ESP
+# Partition with GPT + ESP; keep room for hybrid/MBR boot metadata.

 sgdisk -n 1:2048:+32M -t 1:ef00 $(IMAGE)